Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Results

-\textbf{Training data quality and stereo input are important for SSL.} We report the average A-Acc across all object sizes for Random, IS3, and two fine-tuned variants of IS3 over five experimental conditions in \textbf{Tab.~\ref{tab:avl-comparison}b} and for all other AI models in \textbf{Supp Tab.~\ref{tab:all}} and \textbf{Supp Sec.~\ref{sec:sup_exp}}.
-IS3-FT-Stereo consistently outperforms all baselines by a large margin. \textbf{Tab.~\ref{tab:avl-comparison}} also shows that IS3-FT-Mono outperforms the original IS3 even with fewer examples to fine-tune on, highlighting the impact of training data quality.
-Moreover, IS3-FT-Stereo surpasses IS3-FT-Mono, underscoring the importance of stereo inputs in capturing spatial localization cues.
+\textbf{Training data quality and stereo input are important for SSL.} We report the average A-Acc across all object sizes for Random, IS3, and the EchoPin variants under four experimental conditions in \textbf{Tab.~\ref{tab:avl-comparison}b}.
+EchoPin consistently achieves the highest performance across all conditions.
+Notably, \textbf{EchoPin-M} surpasses IS3 despite using fewer fine-tuning examples, underscoring the importance of high-quality training data.
+Moreover, \textbf{EchoPin-S} further improves over \textbf{EchoPin-M}, highlighting the advantage of incorporating human-like stereo configurations for spatial localization.

-We present qualitative results in \textbf{Fig.~\ref{fig:vis}}, comparing predicted sound source locations from humans, IS3, and IS3-FT-Stereo.
-IS3-FT-Stereo localizes sounds more accurately and often matches human predictions.
-In contrast, IS3 struggles with small or off-center objects.
-For example, IS3 fails to localize a dog in the top-right of an image in the Congruent condition and it frequently mislocalizes sources in incongruent conditions, such as horses, dogs, or cats.
-This suggests IS3 overly relies on visual cues and fails when auditory signals dominate.
-Nonetheless, IS3-FT-Stereo still underperforms humans in some cases.
-Additional qualitative examples are shown in \textbf{Supp Fig.~\ref{fig:vis2}}, indicating that IS3-FT-Stereo lacks the flexibility to resolve audio-visual conflicts or rely solely on audio when visual cues are absent.
+We further visualize the predicted sound source locations from human participants, IS3, and EchoPin in \textbf{Fig.~\ref{fig:vis}}.
+EchoPin localizes sound sources more accurately and often aligns closely with human judgments.
+In contrast, IS3 struggles with small or peripheral targets—for instance, it fails to localize a dog in the top-left corner under the Congruent condition and frequently misattributes sounds to other vocal objects (e.g., person, motorbike).
+Although EchoPin markedly improves SSL robustness, it is still inferior to human performance in complex scenes.
+Failure cases and additional comparisons with other baselines, such as CAVP, are provided in \textbf{Supp.~Sec.~\ref{sec:sup_exp}}, \textbf{Supp.~Fig.~\ref{fig:vis2}}, and \textbf{Supp.~Fig.~\ref{fig:vis3}}.